mdamaceno/damafactory/readme.md

-# DB2API
+# Damafactory

-DB2API is an open source parser for databases into REST API.
+Damafactory is an open source parser for databases into REST API.

 Supported databases: